devrudra9/photo-gallery-app/README.md

 ## Github Link: <a>https://github.com/devrudra9/photo-gallery-app</a>
 ## Demo Link: <a>https://devrudra9.github.io/photo-gallery-app/</a>

-# This application is made using React App
+<h2> This application is made using React App </h2>

+<h2> Working of the application </h2>

+### This React Gallery App fetches images from unsplash api which is installed through npm package unsplash-js
+### Also added features are when an image is got clicked is it viewed in enlarged size and have two arrow features to go prev and next images to it.

 ## In the project directory, you can run:

 ### `npm start`